Mariatta/check_python_cla/readme.rst

 Type in your GitHub username to check if you've signed the CLA.

-If you've signed the CLA, and there are still open PRs with ``CLA not signed`` label, the label will be removed.
+If you've signed the CLA, and there are still open PRs with ``CLA not signed`` label, The label will be removed.

 Some codes were copy pasted from `the-knights-who-say-ni <https://github.com/python/the-knights-who-say-ni>`_.